Create a Laravel Middleware (Register & Use with Example)

 php artisan make:middleware AuthenticateAPIRequest

-- Store the API token in variable
+- Store the API token in a variable

 <?php